FEC Approves N459bn Contracts for Transportation Ministry, NDLEA Personnel’s Barracks

 “Unless we have good yielding seeds, we will not be able to achieve the food security we want and Nigeria with 200 million people plus and counting.
 We need to make sure we’re on top of our game in terms of the quality of seeds of any kind of produce in this country.”

-Responding to a question, the minister revealed that Port Harcourt has been selected as the hub for the 25,000 metric tonnes of wheat expected from the Ukraine just as Russia has also extended its supply of grains to the country through the United Nations arrangement.
+Responding to a question, the Minister revealed that Port Harcourt has been selected as the hub for the 25,000 metric tons of wheat expected from the Ukraine just as Russia has also extended its supply of grains to the country through the United Nations arrangement.